-The main Board consists of a non-executive chairman, two executive directors, and one non-executive director.
+The main Board consists of a non-executive chairman and a non-executive vice chairman, three executive directors, and one non-executive director.
 Each member of the Board is an established and experienced senior leader with expertise in their own right.
 One member of the Board represents the Principals on the Board.